hostmobility/documentation/docs/interfaces/mxv/digital_io.md

 ---

 ## Overview
-MX-V has 8 digital out where it can both be used as a sink or source on the same pin called either digital-out-source or digital-out-sink with a number.
+MX-V has 8 digital out that can be used as either sink or source on the same pin: digital-out-source or digital-out-sink with a number.

 ## Gpiodetect